tkhan3/Project-Getting-And-Cleaning-the-data/README.md

  Save the data frame with the mean values of columns having names mean and std for all the activities pefromed by each subject.

+*  tindy_data.txt: Contains cleanned data.
+File contains record for each subject and all the activities performed by the subject.
+Resulting column contains mean of different measures containing mean and standrd deviation.

 * 'features_info.txt': Shows information about the variables used on the feature vector.

 * 'features.txt': List of all features.